cj232-ux/cj232-ux/README.md

 - 👋 Hi, I’m @cj232-ux
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... lots
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...Secret Military Projects, Time Travel, and the like.
 - 📫 How to reach me ... gotta find me...